| |

 restorations saw the addition of a long

-south transept which contains a vestry,
+south transept which contains an organ

-the church, and the rebuilding of the
+invisible from inside the church, and the

-chancel with the addition of a north
+addition of a north aisle and transept.

-tracery of the chancel east window was
+But the original tracery of the chancel

-moved into the chancel aisle, which
+east window was moved into the chancel

-explains why such an overwhelmingly 19th
+aisle, which explains why such an

-century extension has a medieval window.
+a medieval window. |

 None of the restorations